Multi-Location Service Businesses & Acquisition Portfolios

 This creates real consequences:

-The issue is not expansion.
+The issue is not expansion or acquisition.
+It is interpretation.

 What Problem Does This Solve for Multi-Location Businesses?

-What Changes When Authority Is Governed
+What Changes When AI Authority Is Engineered

 The Chosen Brand™ Framework for Multi-Location Services